FarahOsama297/Dental-Clinic-Survey-Analytics/README.md

 Regression results indicate that Sensory and Emotional dimensions positively influence commitment, while Professional has little effect.

-## 6. Visualizations
+## 6. Visualizations (Python)
 The project includes:
 - Heatmap of all survey question correlations
 - Bar chart showing correlation with commitment
-- Scatter plots for top correlated questions
+- Scatter plots for the top correlated questions
 - Regression coefficient plot
 - Histograms and boxplots for Sensory, Emotional, and Professional dimensions
 - Scatter plots of each dimension vs. commitment

+## 7. Power BI Dashboard
+A Power BI dashboard was created to visually present:
+- Overall patient satisfaction levels
+- Commitment and recommendation scores
+- Comparison of satisfaction across age groups and gender
+- Visual breakdown of Sensory, Emotional, and Professional dimensions
+- Key KPIs and interactive charts to help understand patient experience trends

+The dashboard enhances the analysis by providing clear, interactive, and business-friendly visuals that support decision-making.

-## 7. Demographic Insights
+## 8. Demographic Insights

 ### By Age Group
 - Ages 18–25: highest commitment (3.63)